Ewwwww WT serious F?! I know. Exactly what I was thinking.

 Cockroach milk has been bandied about as a “superfood” and, while it might be “nutritious” when viewed strictly from a chemical composition standpoint in a lab – under an electron microscope – there are no studies yet on the human consumption of cockroach milk on any given health parameter.

 As of this writing cockroach milk is just a hypothetical what-if.
 The headlines which churned and burned through the recent news cycle were just bullish*t clickbait with no substance.
-The writers of these stories appear to have piggy-backed a load of bad and poorly interpreted scientific information and twisted it into something it was clearly not (see my article on the media distorting health messages).
+The writers of these stories appear to have piggy-backed a load of bad and poorly interpreted scientific information and twisted it into something it was clearly not.

 There is no such thing as a “superfood” and no single food is the holy grail.
 The healthiest diets include a wide variety of food choices in order to safely provide a full array of nutrients.